-Thousands of years ago the ancient Egyptians hunted the ostrich for food.
-These large flightless birds can weigh in at up to 250 pounds and stand 7 feet tall.
-But instead of being similar to poultry, ostrich is much more like beef in taste and texture.
-It has a great versatility and can be bought ground, cut into steaks, as sausage and even hot dogs.
-As for cooking it, Ostrich can be substituted for most any meat and grills very much like lean beef.
+Instead of being similar to poultry, ostrich is a red meat much more like beef in taste and texture.
+Ostrich meat has great versatility and can be bought ground, cut into steaks, as sausage, and even hot dogs.
+Ostrich can be substituted for most any meat and grills very much like lean beef.

 Ostrich is a large flightless bird that can weigh in at up to 250 pounds and stand 7 feet tall.
 Most of the meat is found on the thigh and hindquarter of the ostrich, with lesser amounts on the forequarter.
 As it is very lean meat, it can be tough if cooked too long.
 Because of the limited quantity in production as compared to beef, poultry, and pork, it is relatively expensive.

 Ostrich meat is leaner than most any meat you will cook.
 Because it is so lean you will see a lot less shrinkage during cooking and you won't have to drain away fat after cooking ground ostrich.
 You can fry or grill ostrich steaks as you would beef.
 Be sure not to overcook ostrich and use marinades for steaks to hold in the moisture when it cooks.
 Ostrich absorbs flavors more quickly than beef so you might want to reduce marinating times and limit the number of spices you use.